 To make it more versatile I made it detachable by using bra strap-holding snaps from my stash (you can find them in craft stores).
 Stitched them on the inside of the collar (the off-cut belt piece).
 And on the jacket I sewed chain loops.
 Loops are easy to attach to the seam thread of the jacket where the collar meets the main back pattern piece.
 It is easier and does not poke the leather avoiding any unnecessary holes.

 Of course, the collar can be left loose, without sewing snaps and loops.
 Just make sure it won’t be lost when you take off the jacket.

 I hope this project will be that extra bit you need to start your own.
 Below are included some other links that might be useful.

 Look inside or order Altered Couture magazine, Winter 2018.
 There is so much inspiration in this magazine.
-(And don't forget, no inspiration is worth it if doesn't give you well spent time and/or lead you to create yourself!)
+(And don't forget, no inspiration is worth if doesn't lead you to creating yourself!)

 If you are dealing with leather that needs freshening up or a good clean, check out the amazingly helpful Top for cleaning thrifted leather from Sheri of the inspiring, packed with great information blog Confessions of a Refashionista (she’s amazing and so eco-conscious!).

 Despite made from new leather (please, do not buy new!), I admire the dedication and great results that the creator and founder of Live Free Creative Miranda shares in her leather jacket project.
 If you think of making a whole leather jacket yourself, her article explains in details the whole process and things she had to overcome.
 Keep it eco-friendly and instead of buying new leather, thrift it second hand from the local op-shop or from friends.